desyrani/project-DM-stroke-prediction/README.md

 **Overview**

-This repository implements a Stroke Prediction model using machine learning techniques.
-The goal of this project is to predict the likelihood of a person having a stroke based on several health-related features, including age, gender, hypertension, heart disease, and others.
-The project uses historical data from health records and applies data mining techniques to build a predictive model.
+This project focuses on predicting stroke occurrence using machine learning algorithms.
+Early prediction of strokes can save lives, reduce healthcare costs, and improve the quality of patient care.
+This project applies machine learning techniques to predict the likelihood of stroke based on various factors such as age, gender, hypertension, heart disease, and lifestyle habits.

-By predicting stroke occurrence, this model aims to provide a proactive approach to healthcare, enabling early interventions that could potentially save lives and reduce medical costs.
+The goal is to train a model that can predict whether an individual is at risk of having a stroke, using a dataset that contains various health-related features.

-**Key Features**
+**Key Features:**

-**Dataset:**

-The dataset includes various health features such as age, hypertension, heart disease, marital status, and others that contribute to stroke prediction.
+- **Predictive Modeling:** Applying classification algorithms to predict stroke occurrence.
+- **Data Preprocessing:** Data cleaning, handling missing values, and feature selection.

-**Machine Learning Algorithms:**

-Implemented several machine learning algorithms to predict stroke risk, including Logistic Regression, Decision Trees, Random Forest, and Support Vector Machines (SVM).
+- **Machine Learning Algorithms:** Applying different algorithms like Logistic Regression, Decision Trees, and others for classification.

-**Model Evaluation:**

-Utilizes metrics like accuracy, precision, recall, and F1 score to evaluate the performance of the predictive models.

-**Data Preprocessing:**

-Includes steps for handling missing values, encoding categorical variables, and scaling features.

-**Visualization:**

-Provides insights into feature importance and model performance using various plots.